-Bill C-4 amendment to the definition of "danger" in the Canada Labour Code
+The revised definition of "danger" in the Canada Labour Code

 While CELA's areas of specialty and interest are environmental protection and consumer product safety, as well as access to information and public participation rights, nonetheless, our work has often overlapped with occupational health and safety issues including "whistleblower" protections for workers reporting on unsafe or environmentally-damaging work or practices and on the role of public health personnel and inspectors in the underlying statutory regimes.
-In this regard, we have often referred to the existing definition of "danger" in the CLC as an important statutory tool to ensure the protection of worker health and safety from chronic disease risks.
+In this regard, we have often referred to the previous definition of "danger" in the CLC as an important statutory tool to ensure the protection of worker health and safety from chronic disease risks.

-As currently defined in section 122(1) of the CLC, (emphasis added):
+As previously defined in section 122(1) of the CLC, (emphasis added):